HandsOnDataViz/book/docs/HandsOnDataViz.md

 Add documentation for new features added in 2020

+Add links to your text in the Google Sheet

+Add line breaks to your text in the Google Sheet

+TODO to code: Add Scroll Down text and symbol after the subtitle

 Markers

 I added a new column to the Chapter tab called “Marker”.
 It has a